 The best mood boards are visual and verbal at the same time.
 In Storyflow, keeping the board and the rationale document in one project changes the quality of collaboration because everyone is reacting to the same context instead of a screenshot plus a separate message thread.

-I have ignored this step before because one direction felt obvious, and I regretted it.
-The moment I force myself to build at least three candidates, I usually notice that the first board was carrying two contradictory instincts at once.
+I have skipped the candidate step before because one direction felt obvious, and I regretted it.
+The moment I force myself to build at least three genuinely different candidates, I usually notice that the first board was carrying two contradictory instincts at once.

 Most mood board failures come from weak selection and weak framing, not weak taste.

-Mistake: Starting with image collection instead of a decision It happens because collecting references feels like progress.
-The result is a board full of attractive material that answers no specific project question.
+Mistake: Starting with image collection instead of a decision.
+Collecting feels like progress, but you end up with attractive material that answers no specific question.
 Write the decision statement first so every later choice has a standard.

-Mistake: Confusing more references with better references It happens because abundance feels safer than selection.
-The result is a noisy board where strong signals disappear inside repetition.
+Mistake: Confusing more references with better references.
+Abundance feels safer than selection, so strong signals disappear inside a noisy board.
 Cap the first pass at 20-30 references and force yourself to edit.

-Mistake: Using one word to describe the whole direction It happens because labels like "cinematic" or "premium" sound decisive.
-The result is that everyone projects their own meaning onto the same word and alignment breaks immediately.
+Mistake: Using one word to describe the whole direction.
+Labels like "cinematic" or "premium" sound decisive, but everyone projects their own meaning onto the same word and alignment breaks.
 Write a short direction paragraph that defines tone, texture, and what to avoid.

-Mistake: Asking AI for final taste decisions It happens because AI can sound confident when it describes visual patterns.
-The result is a board that feels generic because the system optimised for common patterns rather than project-specific judgment.
+Mistake: Asking AI for final taste decisions.
+AI sounds confident when it describes visual patterns, but let it curate and the board turns generic because the system optimises for common patterns over project-specific judgment.
 Use AI to identify patterns and contradictions, then make the selection yourself.

-Mistake: Presenting an unlabeled board to other people It happens because the builder assumes the visual logic is self-evident.
-The result is feedback on random surface details instead of the actual direction the board is trying to establish.
+Mistake: Presenting an unlabeled board to other people.
+The builder assumes the visual logic is self-evident, so feedback lands on random surface details instead of the direction.
 Add captions and a short rationale so the board can travel without you.

 What usually stops people is not a lack of taste.
 It is the fear of making the board too early, choosing the wrong direction, or revealing that the idea in their head is still vague.